sumanbgl/udacity-azure-data-engineer/README.md

 What will I learn tomorrow?
 Plan to learn the Spark concepts.

 What issues are blocking my progress?
 Not right now

+- 4th August 2022

+Day-34 : DE

+What did I learn today?
+Learnt the concept of Spark, Spark Cluster and Spark usecases.

+What will I learn tomorrow? will resume project 3.

+What issues are blocking my progress?
+Not right now.